This is the featured image of the Create Kick Drum Sounds in Tune blog article.

 Tweaking the Kick to Perfection

-I would say that we are on the right path now, but I am still not totally satisfied with how it sounds.
+We are on the right path now, but I am still not totally satisfied with how it sounds.
 For this reason, I will process it further with a built-in equalizer and compressor found in Battery 4.
-There is too much energy in the low mid part of the frequency spectrum so I will attenuate it for a couple of decibels.
+Too much energy exists in the low and mid part of the frequency spectrum so I will attenuate it for a couple of decibels.
 Furthermore, I will use the compressor to make a final polish.

 Battery 4 - EQ & Compressor